All Episodes

 I mean, I don't do a lot of book recommendations just because I don't read that many books these days, you know, but basically everything Evans wrote.

-Um, yeah, yes, uh, because that one's and so I did watch the version you sent me, and then I was like looking for something else, and I was like, let's just let's see if this is findable online.
+And so I did watch the version you sent me, and then I was looking for something else, and I was like, let's see if this is findable online.

 It's like the first link on YouTube.

-It was the first when I looked for it on YouTube, I only found the cut down 50-minute version.
+When I looked for it on YouTube, I only found the cut-down 50-minute version.

-The channel it's on that hosted the whole thing.
+Guess what the channel it's on that it hosted the whole thing.

 It includes also the entire 45-minute thing that Irving filmed when he confronted Lipstadt at the talk and other David Irving materials.

-This is an Irving fan posting this documentary or this docudram or whatever.
+This is an Irving fan posting this documentary or this docudrama, whatever.

 Well, that is bizarre.